 ESPN+’s archival library is impressive.
-It alone makes the $4.99/mo. price tag worth it.
-You’ll get access to ESPN plus’s on-demand archives, including the entirety of its 30 for 30 series.
+It alone makes the $5.99/mo. price tag worth it.
+You’ll get access to ESPN Plus’s on-demand archives, including its entire 30 for 30 series.
 With more than 100 documentaries to choose from in that series alone, you’ll be sure to find something that interests you.

 ESPN+ is the place to go for live sporting events.
 Fans of college basketball, football, and lacrosse will find plenty of live-action to view.
 ESPN+ also broadcasts exclusive Major League Baseball (MLB), Major League Soccer (MLS), and National Hockey League (NHL) games that you won’t be able to watch anywhere else.
-You can also catch select boxing, international soccer, PGA golf, and tennis.
+You can also catch select boxing, international soccer, PGA golf, tennis, cricket, and rugby.

 In addition to live sporting events, ESPN+ offers original programming.
 There are all kinds of shows here, from athlete-hosted talk shows to documentary series.
 Watch your favorite athlete’s show, like Peyton’s Places, where Peyton Manning explores the history of the NFL.
 Or Ronda Rousey’s Why We Fight, where she highlights up-and-coming fighters.
 Or, you can watch serialized shows like NBA Rooks, which follows first-year rookies through the ups and downs of their transition to the pros.